WinVector/RcppDynProg/README.md

 The entire modeling procedure is wrapped as a [`vtreat`](https://github.com/WinVector/vtreat) [custom-coder](http://www.win-vector.com/blog/2017/09/custom-level-coding-in-vtreat/) in the function [`RcppDynProg::piecewise_linear()`](https://winvector.github.io/RcppDynProg/reference/piecewise_linear.html).
 This allows such variable treatments to be easily incorporated into modeling pipelines (example [here](https://github.com/WinVector/zmPDSwR/blob/master/KDD2009/KDD2009vtreat.md)).

 In addition to a piecewise linear solver we include a piecewise constant solver, which is demonstrated [here](https://winvector.github.io/RcppDynProg/articles/Segmentation.html).
-Other applications can include peak detection or any other application where the per-segment metrics are independent.
+Other applications can include peak detection, or any other application where the per-segment metrics are independent.

 The methodology
 ---------------

-The solver is fast for 3 reasons:
+The solver is fast through to the use of 3 techniques:

 1.  `RcppDynProg::solve_for_partition()` includes a problem reduction heuristic in the spirit of the [parameterized complexity](https://www.springer.com/us/book/9780387948836) methodology.
 2. Ordered (or interval) partition problems are amenable to dynamic programming because initial segments of an interval partition have succinct summaries (just the right-most integer and how many segments were used to get to this point).